Hollywood stars lead call for treaty to save world’s oceans as UN talks stall

 The fifth round of treaty negotiations are underway at UN headquarters in New York.
 Nearly two decades of talks have failed to produce an agreement, and the focus is on hammering out tricky issues like what marine areas should be protected, and who will enforce rules.

 There are fears that the latest summit may also end in failure after negotiations were crawling along as they entered the second week.
-Major powers like the UK, US and European were quibbling over small points, observers reported.
+Major powers like the UK, US and Europe were quibbling over small points, observers reported.

 Dr Laura Meller, an oceans campaigner with Greenpeace Nordic, also called on China to “urgently reimagine its role at these negotiations” and described it as being a “difficult party”.